- Understanding image-based lighting

 - Retouching the composite using Photoshop

-(music playing) Hello!
-My name is Mark Lefitz, and welcome to Photorealistic Lighting with Maya and Nuke.
-In this course, I am going to be guiding you through the essential tools, techniques, and workflow to effectively light, render, and composite a CG object; in this case, a futuristic vehicle to a photographic plate.
-I will start by discussing image-based lighting, including HDRI image creation and manipulation.
+- [Voiceover] Hello, my name is Mark Lefitz and welcome to Photorealistic Lighting with Maya and Nuke.
+In this course I'm going to be guiding you through the essential tools, techniques and workflow to effectively light, render and composite a CG object.
+In this case, a futuristic vehicle to a photographic plate.
+I'll start by discussing image based lighting, including HDRI image creation and manipulation.
+Next, we'll jump into Maya to explore shading, lighting and rendering.

-Next, we will jump into Maya to explore shading, lighting, and rendering.
-In Nuke, we will look at how to use our output passes to render our final composite.
-Finally, we will put some finishing touches in Photoshop.
+In Nuke we'll look at how to use our output passes to render our final composite.
+Finally, we'll put some finishing touches in Photoshop.
 So let's get lighting with Photorealistic Lighting with Maya and Nuke.